At a Glance

 Best Practice for Editing a Test After Launch

-When you make edits to your test, any participant currently taking the test will continue to see the published version of the test.
+When you make edits to your test, any contributor currently taking the test will continue to see the published version of the test.

 Once you save the edits, the next person attempting your screener questions or starting your test will see the edited version.
-You may want to make a note of those sessions that used the earlier version of the test.
+You may want to note those sessions that used the earlier version of the test.

 Need more information?
 Read these related articles.